-Ozanam Inn is a non-profit, direct service agency serving the homeless and needy of greater New Orleans, regardless of race, color, creed, religious preference or national origin.
-All of our services are provided free-of-charge.
-The Inn was established in 1955 by the Society of St. Vincent de Paul, a Catholic lay service organization dedicated to helping the poor; the Inn was named in honor of Frederick Ozanam, who founded the Society in 1852.
+Ozanam Inn is a non-profit, direct service agency serving the homeless and underserved of Greater New Orleans, regardless of gender, race, color, creed, religious preference, or national origin.
+All of our services are provided free of charge.
+The Inn was established in 1955 by the Society of St. Vincent de Paul and is named in honor of Frederick Ozanam, who founded the Society in 1852.

-Volunteer Corps Assistance (VCA) - These men are given a permanent bed, three daily meals, clothing, laundry their clothes and assistance in acquiring other necessary items, in exchange for their work at the Inn.
+Volunteer Corps Assistance (VCA) – Participants are given a permanent bed, three daily meals, clothing, and assistance in acquiring other necessary items such as replacement state IDs.
+Social Security cards, etc. Each is assigned a case manager to help cope with ongoing issues and navigate complex procedures to move toward independent living.
 VCA’s assist the staff with cooking, housekeeping, office work and other miscellaneous duties.

-Occupational Transitional Assistance (OTA) - Clients who hold full time jobs outside the Inn are given a permanent bed, three meals a day, have their clothes laundered and assistance with other needs if necessary.
+Occupational Transitional Assistance (OTA) - Clients who hold full time jobs outside the Inn are given a permanent bed, three meals a day, clothing, and assistance with other needs when necessary.
 The program requires they turn over 80% of their net pay to the Inn for safekeeping and saving (the Inn does not keep any of this money), for which they are given a receipt.
-This is done to aid them in reaching their goal of independent living, at which time all of their money is returned to them.
-The men must also assist around the Inn when available.
+Once a nest egg of between $3,000 - $5,000 is saved, the Inn’s case management team works to help find and furnish affordable, permanent housing.

-Medical Transitional Assistance (MTA) - With proper medical documentation, homeless men are allowed to recuperate from illness or surgery at the Inn for a designated time.
+Medical Transitional Assistance (MTA) – Upon discharge from a medical facility, individuals are allowed to recuperate from illness or surgery at the Inn.
 They are given a permanent bed, three meals a day, clothing, and assisted with filling of necessary prescriptions.
-They are also asked to assist the crew in accordance with their ability to do so.
+They are asked to assist with daily chores only in accordance with their ability to do so.

 The hungry and homeless need our help, in terms of resources and, more importantly, in terms of support.
-We believe that despite the enormity of the problems we tackle, Ozanam Inn is making a difference in people’s lives by easing their suffering and giving them hope.
-We are a small organization, but are able to provide some form of assistance to over 300,000 men, women and children annually.
+We believe that despite the enormity of the problems we tackle, Ozanam Inn is making a difference in people’s lives by easing their suffering and offering them HOPE.

 Clarence Adams, Sr.